fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.AzureStackAdmin/v1.2.6/Add-AzureRMGalleryItem.md

 ```

 ### -InformationAction
-Not Specified
+Specifies how this cmdlet responds to an information event.

-The following values are permitted for this object type.
+The acceptable values for this parameter are:
+* Continue
+* Ignore
+* Inquire
+* SilentlyContinue
+* Stop
+* Suspend

 ```yaml
 Type: ActionPreference